CTUIR Ceded Area Subbasin Priority Natural Resource Acquisitions V

 Description

-Actions will be evaluated using the following criteria:
+Actions were evaluated using the following criteria:

 1. Provides significant conservation and/or restoration benefits for sustaining CTUIR First foods;